objcio/articles/2014-03-07-ip-tcp-http.markdown

 The client at `10.0.1.6` sends the first segment with data `length 85` (the HTTP request, 85 bytes).
 The **ACK** number is left at the same value, because no data has been received from the other end since the last segment.

 The server at `23.63.125.15` then acknowledges the receipt of that data (but doesn't send any data): `length 0`.
 Since the connection is using *Selective acknowledgments*, the sequence number and acknowledgment numbers are byte ranges: 1721092980 to 1721093065 is 85 bytes.
 When the other end sends `ack 1721093065`, that means: I have everything up to byte 1721093065.
+The reason for these numbers being so large is because we're starting out at a random number.
+The byte ranges are relative to that initial number.

-This continues until all data has been sent:
+This pattern continues until all data has been sent:

     18:31:29.189335 IP 23.63.125.15.80 > 10.0.1.6.52181: Flags [.], seq 673593778:673595226, ack 1721093065, win 7240, options [nop,nop,TS val 1433256660 ecr 743929773], length 1448
     18:31:29.190280 IP 23.63.125.15.80 > 10.0.1.6.52181: Flags [.], seq 673595226:673596674, ack 1721093065, win 7240, options [nop,nop,TS val 1433256660 ecr 743929773], length 1448